 I recommend paying a visit to Lumen Gallery.
 There are hand-crafted jewelry, blown glass, ceramics, small paintings, mobiles, clocks and much more.
 Pay a visit.
 You are going to thank me later.

-For more gallery hopping, you can stop by Art Inspired, Craft Gallery, Pacific Gallery, Sea Breeze Gallery and /or Thomas Kincade Gallery.
+For more gallery hopping, you can stop by Art Inspired, Craft Gallery, Village Sea Glass and /or Gaia Earth Treasures.

 Other unique stores are Capitola Seashells and Phoebe’s.

 If you are into clothes or accessories shopping, there are a lot of stores selling all sorts of goods with the characteristic hippie/surfer Santa Cruz vibe.
 If you want to exude that vibe, you can stop by Big Kahuna-Banana Jack, Surf N Shack, and Free to Ride Surf Shop.